 Timing is vital.
 You must keep to time.
 The only way to do this is to practice, practice, practice.
 Don't eat into the interactive question time by speaking for too long.
-Nobody will like you for this.

 Tell people how your session timings are going to work at the beginning.
 This will allow your audience to understand how to interact with the session.